 The circulatory system may also be affected by a spinal cord injury.
 The circulatory system has to adapt to a new way of functioning post-spinal cord injury, and these additional complications can lead to clot formations.
 This can be a very serious consequence of a spinal cord injury, so it is important to get limbs moving regardless of the motor control of the patient.
 This movement reduces the risk of clot formations simply by getting blood consistently flowing throughout the body.
 Another very serious circulatory complication can arise from an injury that occurred typically above the T6 level, but it can occur with an injury as low as the T10 level.
 This complication, called autonomic dysreflexia or autonomic hyperreflexia, is an overstimulation of the autonomic nervous system (see above).
 It is considered a medical emergency and should be addressed immediately if signs or symptoms become apparent.
 It begins with an initial onset of extremely high blood pressure and is usually accompanied by profuse sweating, throbbing headaches, slow heart rate, and there can even be cognitive impairments that occur, as well.
 This complication requires immediate medical attention to alleviate and can become very serious very quickly.
 This is a very important one to look out for.

 There are a number of complications that can occur due to a spinal cord injury that take much time and accommodation to live with.
 Spinal cord injuries are very serious and their complications should not be taken lightly.
 The complications listed above are some of the problems those facing spinal cord injuries may encounter, but there are additional problems that may occur after such a traumatic injury.
 Complications can be mild or they can be life-threatening, so it is important to know and understand the difference between them and how to catch them early on.
-If you or a loved one has suffered from spinal cord injuries, contact a personal injury lawyer.
+If you or a loved one has suffered from spinal cord injuries, contact a personal injury law firm.